Success Stories

 Ed Carpenter Racing + Hurco

-Robbie Ott, the head machinist at CFH Racing runs the machine shop.
-He discussed the transition to Hurco machines after we installed our flagship Hurco VMX42i mill and a TM8i lathe.
+Robbie Ott was the head machinist at ECR and ran the machine shop.
+He discussed the transition to Hurco machines after we installed our flagship Hurco VMX42i mill and a TM8i lathe (which have since been replace by a VMX42HSRTi mill and TM10Mi lathe).
 Ott also elaborated on the possible benefits he expects when the shop adds the Hurco VMX42SRTi 5-axis machine.

 Setup Time